 Paul Copp, Ph.D.

-Intellectual, material, and visual cultures of Chinese religion, ca. 700-1200; paleography and art of Dunhuang and the eastern silk roads; Chinese traditions of self-cultivation.
+Intellectual, material, and visual cultures of Chinese religion, ca. 700-1200; manuscripts and archaeology of Dunhuang and the eastern “silk roads.”

-My graduate seminars focus on the philological close reading of texts in their historical (and, whenever possible, material) contexts, on methods for the use of manuscripts and archaeological remains in the study of pre-modern religious practice, as well as on critical engagement with the fields of Sinology and the History of Religions.
+My graduate seminars focus on the close reading of texts in their historical (and, whenever possible, material) contexts; on methods for the use of manuscripts, epigraphy, and archaeological remains in the study of pre-modern religious practice; and on critical engagement with the fields of Sinology, Material Culture Studies and the History of Religions.

 - The Body Incantatory: Spells and the Ritual Imagination in Medieval Chinese Buddhism.
-(Columbia University Press, 2014)
+(Columbia University Press, 2014; paperback edition, 2018)

 - Readings in Chinese Religious Texts

-- Sources and Methods in the Study of Chinese Buddhism
+- Sources and Methods in the Study of Premodern Chinese Religion

 - China and the Eastern Silk Road